-A Guide To 3D Secure Authentication
+A guide to 3D Secure authentication

-What Is 3D Secure?
+What is 3D Secure?

-3D Secure is one of the key security features that protect against card payment fraud when you are taking online payments through a payment gateway.
-Whenever a customer makes a purchase from your online eCommerce store that is using 3D Secure, the payment system will automatically require the cardholder to provide more information to verify that they are owners of that credit card.
+3D Secure authentication is an added security layer introduced into the payment process to protect both the merchant and consumer from online card payment fraud.
+Whenever a customer makes a purchase from your online store, the payment system will automatically require the cardholder to provide more information, such as a one-time passcode, to verify that they are the owner of that card.

-How Does 3D Secure Work?
+How does 3D Secure work?